-Sham joins UW’s outstanding machine learning faculty including Carlos Guestrin, Pedro Domingos, Emily Fox, Daniela Witten, Marina Meila, Jeff Bilmes, Mathias Drton, Maryam Fazel, Noah Simon, and Thomas Richardson.
+Sham and Sergey join UW’s outstanding machine learning faculty including Carlos Guestrin, Pedro Domingos, Emily Fox, Daniela Witten, Marina Meila, Jeff Bilmes, Mathias Drton, Maryam Fazel, Noah Simon, and Thomas Richardson.

 UW is one of the world's top centers of research in machine learning.
 We are active in most major areas of ML and in a variety of applications like natural language processing, vision, computational biology, the Web, and social networks.
 Check out the links on the left to find out who's who and what's happening in ML at UW.